NoriginMedia/Norigin-Spatial-Navigation/README.md

 the Popup component when it is displayed.

 ##### `setFocus` (function) `(focusKey: string) => void`
 Method to manually set the focus to a component providing its `focusKey`.
+If `focusKey` is not provided or is equal to `ROOT_FOCUS_KEY`, an attempt of focusing one of the force-focusable components is made.
+See `useFocusable` hook  [`forceFocus`](#forcefocus-default-false) parameter for more details.

 ##### `focused` (boolean)
 Flag that indicates that the current component is focused.